All planning checklists

 Take plenty of group photos

-Capture memories, perhaps with iconic Somerset backdrops like Glastonbury Tor.
+Encourage group shots with Somerset backdrops like Glastonbury Tor.

 Easy·High impact